cakephp/authentication/readme.md

 If you're not yet familiar with request attributes [check the PSR7 documentation](http://www.php-fig.org/psr/psr-7/).

-You can get the authenticated user credentials from the request by doing this:
+You can get the authenticated identity data from the request by doing this:

 ```php
 $user = $request->getAttribute('identity');